neuvector/scanner/README.md

 # License

-Copyright © 2016-2022 [NeuVector Inc](https://neuvector.com).
+Copyright © 2016-2025 [SUSE](https://www.suse.com/products/rancher/security/).
 All Rights Reserved

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.